GHSVS-de/plg_system_characterscounterghsvs/README.md

 - Theory: Play children can adapt and test [myForm.json](https://github.com/GHSVS-de/plg_system_characterscounterghsvs/blob/master/src/src/Form/myForm.json) if they think other views or text/textarea fields are worth to get also similiar configuration features.
 Note that the file will be overwritten with plugin updates.
 Make suggestions if you think a (free(!!!)) component is worth integrating into the plugin.

 ### Possible settings for each field individually
-- <code>Activation (named e.g. "Meta Description")</code>: YES/NO. If NO: Nothing will happen.
-Joomla core rules.
+- <code>Activation (e.g. setting "Meta Description")</code>: YES/NO. If NO: Nothing will happen.
+The Joomla core rules.
 - - If YES: Global settings will be used:
 - - - `[removeCharcounter]`.
 Remove Joomla's character counter: YES/NO. Recommended: YES.
-At least for Joomla 3-4 migration.
+At least for the Joomla 3-4 migration.
 - - - `[removeMaxlength]`.
 Remove `maxlength` attribute/limitation: YES/NO. Recommended: YES.
-At least for Joomla 3-4 migration.
+At least for the Joomla 3-4 migration.
 - - `Force field(s)`: YES/NO. Not always available.
 If YES: Forces loading of missing fields in Joomla 4.
 E.g. `meta keywords` for menu items.
 - - `Enable Counter`: YES/NO. If YES: The counter of this plugin will be used.
 - - - <code>maxChars</code>: Your recommended characters limit.